 Levels used are from 1000mb to 100mb.
-Input winds are available 4times daily(0,6,12 and 18z).
+Input winds are available 4 times daily(0,6,12 and 18z).
 The trajectory model does not know about the surface and calculations can result in air moving down through the surface.
 Interpolated model output is used below the surface.

-If you use plots or data from the page, we would also appreciate a reference: "Image provided by the NOAA-ESRL Physical Sciences Division, Boulder Colorado from their Web site at http://www.esrl.noaa.gov/psd/".
+If you use plots or data from the page, we would also appreciate a reference: "Image provided by the NOAA-ESRL Physical Sciences Division, Boulder Colorado from their Web site at https://www.esrl.noaa.gov/psd/".
 Finally, you should reference the dataset that is used in the plot.